Bright, visible homes

 be at anchor when these very hard working tugs come along.

 The wind is beginning to blow.
 Notice their wings are blown forward.
+They seem to have a pretty secure grip to withstand the wind.

 Not a very big ferry but gets the job done.